dylanljones/lattpy/README.md

 Since we loop over all sites of the lattice the construction of the hamiltonian is slow.
 An alternative way of mapping the lattice data to the hamiltonian is using the `DataMap` object returned by the `map()` method of the lattice data.
-This stores the atom-types, neighbour-pairs and corresponding distances of the lattice sites.
+This stores the atom-types, neighbor-pairs and corresponding distances of the lattice sites.
 Using the built-in masks the construction of the hamiltonian-data can be vectorized:
 ````python
 import numpy as np